Zhang Zhinan

 Zhang Zhinan (张志南; born October 1960) is a former Chinese politician who spent his entire career in southeast China's Fujian province.
 He was investigated by the Chinese Communist Party's anti-graft agency in April 2020.
-Previously he served as executive vice governor of Fujian and also a member of the Standing Committee of the Chinese Communist Party Fujian Provincial Committee.
+Previously he served as executive vice governor of Fujian and was also a member of the Standing Committee of the Chinese Communist Party Fujian Provincial Committee.
 He was a delegate to the 18th and 19th National Congress of the Chinese Communist Party.
 He was a delegate to the 12th National People's Congress.
 Zhang became the first official at provincial or ministerial level to be investigated by the anti-corruption watchdog in 2020, only seven days earlier than Sun Lijun, former deputy minister of Public Security.

 Early life and education

 Zhang was born in Longyan, Fujian, in October 1960.
 He joined the Chinese Communist Party in May 1979.
 In September 1979, he was accepted to Long Normal University (now Longyan University), where he majored in Chinese.